-After a child with a disability has been removed from the current placement for ten school days in the same school year during any subsequent days of removal Cedar Tree Academy provides services so as to enable the child to continue to participate in the general education curriculum, although in another setting, and to progress toward meeting the goals set out in the child's IEP.
+After a child with a disability has been removed from the current placement for ten school days in the same school year.
+Subsequent days of removal requires Cedar Tree Academy to provide services so the child will continue to participate in the general education curriculum, although in another setting, and to progress toward meeting the goals set out in the child's IEP.